sambanova/ai-starter-kit/enterprise_knowledge_retriever/README.md

 ## Embed data

 There are several open-source embedding models available on HuggingFace.
 [This leaderboard](https://huggingface.co/spaces/mteb/leaderboard) ranks these models based on the Massive Text Embedding Benchmark (MTEB).
-A number of these models will be available on SambaStudio to choose from which could be further fine-tuned on use-case specific datasets to improve performance.
+A number of these models are available on SambaStudio and can be further fine-tuned on specific datasets to improve performance.

 This modification can be done in the following location: